kellan/kellan.github.io/_posts/2019-05-01-whys-of-organizational-design.md

 date:   2019-05-01 01:02:45 -0500
 ---

 Recently I wrote about [sizing engineering organizations](/notes/on-team-size), and how you can think about it as an exercise in managing concurrency.
-In un org size I talk about the mental exercise of thinking about how the number of concurrent work streams you're taking on as a team applies upward pressure on the needs of your organization (e.g. you need more managers, who need more directors, who need a more senior CTO, etc) The inverse exercise is also useful.
+In understanding org size I talk about the mental exercise of thinking about how the number of concurrent work streams you're taking on as a team applies upward pressure on the needs of your organization (e.g. you need more managers, who need more directors, who need a more senior CTO, etc) The inverse exercise is also useful.

 As is so often the case with conversations about organizational design the problem statement usually starts like, "we need a new engineering leader".
 Should we hire a new VPE and move all our managers there (except of course for that one team)?
 Should we hire a CTO to own architectural conversations but maybe not have anyone report to them?
 Maybe this half of our team could report to the CPO?